jeremyfelt/webconference-2014/talk.md

 * "Salt delivers a dynamic communication bus for infrastructures that can be used for orchestration, remote execution, configuration management and much more."
 * I clicked with Salt almost immediately, where as I was always confused when digging into Puppet and Chef.
 Granted, I was also looking for some instant gratification, so your mileage may vary.
 I really do enjoy the YAML style configuration offered by Salt.
 You describe configurations and states in nice, clean to read and easy to edit files and run Salt to fire everything off.
-* It is an exteremly active open source project, so do keep an eye on changes from time to time.
-At the beginning, there was frequently some breakage that would require small adjustements.
+* It is an extremely active open source project, so keep an eye on changes from time to time.
+At the beginning, there was frequently some breakage that would require small adjustments.
 I think it has grown a bit more stable as of late.

 #### Puppet